 To be able to connect to Bitbucket Cloud, make sure the TeamCity server URL is a fully qualified domain name (FQDN): for example,

 http://myteamcity:8111, are rejected by the Bitbucket API.

-In the Commit Status Publisher settings, specify a username and app password for authentication.
+In the Commit Status Publisher settings, specify a username and app password (or token) for authentication.
 For Bitbucket Cloud team accounts, it is possible to use the team name as the username and the API key as the password.

 Commit Status Publisher supports the Bitbucket Server URL in the following format:

 http[s]://<hostname>:<port>.
 Apart from the URL, you need to specify a username and password (or token) for authentication.

 To protect a branch and ensure that only verified pull requests are merged into it, you can specify required builds in your Bitbucket repository settings.
 To set a TeamCity build as a required build, open the Add required builds page in Bitbucket and specify a build configuration ID as a build key in the Add builds field.
 In this case, Bitbucket will not allow a pull request to be merged until the build on requested changes finishes successfully.